Executive Leadership: The Matter of Business Ethics

 Addressing Injustice

-Aside from the ongoing unemployment and underemployment in the midst of pandemic, we still have unresolved matters in the American workplace.
+Aside from the ongoing unemployment and underemployment during the pandemic, there are still unresolved matters in the American workplace.
 One of the most pervasive is salary and pay inequities.

 According to a recent Harvard Business Review article (November 2020), a recent self-reported survey of U.S. companies found that only 22% of the 922 largest public companies performed a pay equity audit (PEA) between 2016 and 2020.
 Until this issue is addressed and adjustments made, leaders will have an ongoing issue with building trust and credibility in organizational cultures.